janfilips/blockchain-documentation-project/README.md

 ### Represenging a Blockchain

-We'll create a blockchain class whose constructor creates a list to store our blockchain and another to store transactions.
+We'll create a Blockchain class whose constructor creates a list to store our Blockchain and another to store transactions.
 Here is how the Class will look like:

 ```python
 class BlockChain(object):